Theodor Reuss

-Albert Karl Theodor Reuss ([ˈteːodoːɐ̯ ˈʁɔʏs]; June 28, 1855 – October 28, 1923) also known by his neo-Gnostic bishop title of Carolus Albertus Theodorus Peregrinus was an Anglo-German tantric occultist, freemason, journalist, singer and head of Ordo Templi Orientis.
+Albert Karl Theodor Reuss ([ˈteːodoːɐ̯ ˈʁɔʏs]; June 28, 1855 – October 28, 1923), also known by his neo-Gnostic bishop title of Carolus Albertus Theodorus Peregrinus, was a German occultist, freemason, illuminati, martinist, rosicrucian, theosophist, journalist, singer and founder of Ordo Templi Orientis.

 Early years

 Reuss was the son of an innkeeper Franz Xavier Reuss and his wife Eva Barbara Margaret Wagner at Augsburg.
 He was a professional singer in his youth, and was introduced to Ludwig II of Bavaria, in 1873.
 He took part in the first performance of Wagner's Parsifal at Bayreuth in 1882.
 Reuss later became a newspaper correspondent, and travelled frequently as such to England, where he became a Mason at the Pilger Loge No. 238 of the United Grand Lodge of England in 1876.
 He also spent some time there as a journalist and as a music-hall singer under the stage name "Charles Theodore."

 In 1876, Reuss married a woman ten years his senior, Delphina Garbois from Dublin, and moved to Munich in 1878.
 Their marriage was annulled, due to bigamy (Hergemöller, 1998).
 They had a son, Albert Franz Theodor Reuss (1879–1958), a self-educated zoologist who lived in Berlin (Krecsák and Bohle 2008).